Table of Contents

 You can also take the plunge and start following the steps listed below to help you make the transition.

-After your transition, you can follow the diet for several weeks or months (it’s up to you) and see how you feel.
+After your transition to a vegan diet, you can follow the diet for several weeks or months (it’s up to you) and see how you feel.

 As you go through the process you will discover the routine that is right for your needs.